Iadvd/RetrocomputingZXSpectrum/GameExamples/MoonsFandomFestival/README.md

 These are the owners of the other stands:

-- Bob (Pwin Teaks fan): nobody nows very much about him.
+- Bob (Pwin Teaks fan): nobody knows very much about him.
 He speaks a kind of own language that nobody understands.
 He knows all about the 80's TV show "Pwin Teaks".
 Really strange and weird...

 - Germione (Parry Hotter fan): the little Germione is a very keen girl that wants to become a sorcerer.
 She goes everywhere with her cat, Wiskers.
 He is usually on her head, but Wiskers doesn't seem to mind it!